 In places like Chicago, the indoor air in the wintertime tends to be dry.
 The dry air can be irritating to your lungs, especially if you have a breathing disorder.
 Dryness in your nasal passages also increases your risk of getting sick.
 The dry air can also make your skin itchy and flaky.
 Homes with electric heat are more prone to dry indoor air.
 A whole-house humidifier installed by our technicians at Service Plus Heating & Air Conditioning, Inc. helps with maintaining ideal indoor humidity levels of around 40 to 45 percent.

 Spending more time indoors during the winter season leads to an increase in household dust.
-The dust is an allergy and asthma trigger for many people.
+Dust is an allergy and asthma trigger for many people.
 Even if you do not have allergies or asthma, the dust makes it more difficult to breathe.
 Your furnace’s or heat pump’s air filter can capture most of the dust.
 It is important to check the air filter once each month.
 If it’s dirty, replace it.
 Some filters are reusable and can be cleaned.
 Our technicians can let you know what type of air filter you have.

 To learn more about improving your home’s indoor air quality at any time of the year, contact us at Service Plus Heating & Air Conditioning, Inc. in Chicago today for more information.